kazurayam/UsingMaterialsInKatalonStudio/README.md

 ### Description

-This test case takes a screenshot of Web page `http://demoaut.katalon.com` and save the image into a file at  `${projectDir}/tmp/TC01_screenshot.png`.
+This test case takes a screenshot of Web page `http://demoaut.katalon.com` and save the image into a file at  `${UsingMaterialsInKatalonStudio}/tmp/TC01_screenshot.png`.

 ### How to run it

-You can run it in Katalon Studio:
+You can run it as usual in Katalon Studio:
-1. select and open the test case `TC01_starter` in the Katalon Studio's Test Explorer pane.
+1. select and open the test case `TC01_starter` in the Katalon Studio's Tests Explorer pane.
 2. click the run button (a green arrow in the tool bar): ![run_TC1](docs/run_TC01.png)

 ### Output